joshpensky/react-starter/README.md

 ## Development

 ### Project directory
-The layout for the docs are as follows:
+The layout for the repo are as follows:
 ```bash
 react-boilerplate
   |== build                   # build directory (output from webpack, not included in repo)